 Ontario Deposit Return Program (ODRP)

 Convenience store licensees are not required to accept empty containers or provide refunds on those containers under the Ontario Deposit Return Program.
-However, convenience store licensees are required to post the nearest location where empty containers can be returned.
+However, beginning on October 31, 2024, convenience store licensees are required to post the nearest location or locations where empty containers can be returned.

 Signage Requirement — Warning Sign for Consumption of Liquor During Pregnancy